precice/precice.github.io/pages/docs/docs.md

 ---
 ```

-The `permalink` has to be the full file name ending in `.html` with no leading slash `\` (during the build process jekyll processes the frontmatter and places the file at `permalink` value).
+The `permalink` has to be the full file name ending in `.html` with no leading slash `\`.
+During the build process jekyll processes the frontmatter and places the file at `permalink` value, i.e. in the root directory (by default is `_site`).

+The [Migration Guide](migration-guide.html) contains more information on how to migrate preCICE documentation pages from the preCICE Github Wiki.